rodralez/NaveGo/GSoC-2017_ideas-list.md

 * **Brief Explanation:** To be able to import files in GPS standard formats and to export files for most popular GIS programs.

 * **Expected results:** One function in GNU Octave/MATLAB language should be develop for each import/export format.
-Among supported import formats are NMEA, RINEX, GPX, KML.
-NaveGo outputs should be export to GIS programs as QGIS, Google Maps, ArcGIS.
+Among supported import formats should be NMEA, RINEX, GPX, KML.
+NaveGo results should be exported to GIS programs as QGIS, Google Maps, ArcGIS.
 More import/export formats may arise during project discussion with the student.
-Functions may be based on existing software as RTKLib.
 A User Guide for this library should be written.

 * **Prequisites:** GNU Octave/MATLAB, GPS, GNSS, GIS.

 * **Mentor:** Paolo Dabove.

 --------

-### Project 3: OPTIMIZATION TO RUN ON OCTAVE.
+### Project 3: NAVEGO EXECUTION OPTIMIZATION FOR GNU OCTAVE.

 * **Brief Explanation:** Even though NaveGo actually can be executed on Octave, several functions should be reimplemented following the optimal strategy for  improve Octave memory and time complexity.